 Medicare Advantage Premiums

-The average premium for enrollees of Medicare Advantage Prescription Drug plans will be $37 per month in 2016, similar to premiums in the past five years.
-Premiums are lower for HMOs and regional PPOs than for local PPOs and PFFS plans and significantly vary across counties; we do not know whether cost sharing for individual services has changed and thus do not know to what extent enrollees’ out-of-pocket expenses have changed (Figure 5).
+The average premium for enrollees of Medicare Advantage Prescription Drug plans will be $36 per month in 2017, similar to premiums in the past five years.
+Premiums are lower for HMOs than for regional and local PPOs and significantly vary across counties.
+However, we do not know to what extent enrollees’ out-of-pocket expenses have changed since 2010 because we do not know whether cost-sharing for individual services has changed (Figure 5).